CryDeTaan/OpenVPN/README.md

 # OpenVPN

-This contains information on how I setup a OpenVPN connections
+This contains information on how I setup a OpenVPN connection

 ### Provider
 ProXPN: https://www.proxpn.com